 Why is maple syrup on a chart in the middle of a table with fruits and veggies?
 That’s because maple syrup contains a high value of antioxidants.
-Even higher than some fruits and vegetables we regularly consume… Antioxidants are essential to the body as they neutralize free radicals that can cause the body harm.
+Even higher than some fruits and vegetables we regularly consume… Antioxidants are essential to the body, as they neutralize free radicals that can cause the body harm.
 While the body does require some free radicals for the immune system to function effectively a balance must be kept to remain healthy.
 Stress and poor health habits can cause an increase in free radicals which means more antioxidants are needed to maintain a healthy balance.

-Also, seen in the adjacent table compared to other sweeteners, none come close to having the vitamin and mineral values pure maple syrup does.
+Also, seen in the adjacent table compared to other sweeteners, none come close to having the naturally occurring vitamin and mineral values pure maple syrup does.
 Studies have shown the presence of Zinc in ones body is one of the best ways to promote a healthy heart.
 Inversely, deficiencies in Zinc and Magnesium can cause a reduction in ones white blood cell count.
 White blood cells are what the body’s immune system uses to fight off illnesses.
 Nutrient deficiencies like the one just listed have also been linked with an increased risk of things such as prostate cancer in men.
 Maple syrup naturally contains those nutrients in higher volumes than any other sweetener.

 The Glycemic Index

 The glycemic index is a value that is assigned to foods we eat which tells us after consumption how fast or slow that food will effect our blood sugar values.
 The lower the number the slower your body will digest the sugars in that food and it will result in less high blood sugar peaks.
 Above normal blood sugar levels (A.K.A Hyperglycemia) can lead to kidney damage, cardiovascular disease, blindness and nerve damage.
 Glucose has an index of 100 whereas, pure maple syrup has an index of 54.
 Indexes under 55 are considered by most to be a low index food.
-Sucrose (common table sugar) has an index of 65.

 The Honest Truth

 Drinking maple syrup by the bottle is not recommended.
-Consuming maple products in massive quantities will not fix all of your problems.
+Consuming maple products in massive quantities will not fix all of our problems.
 This page’s purpose is to show that compared to other sugars and sweeteners commonly used not one comes close to pure maple syrup.

 Guidelines for Substituting Maple Sugar

-Our pure maple granulated sugar can be substituted anywhere you would another granulated sugar at a ratio of 1:1.
+Our pure maple granulated sugar can be substituted anywhere you would use another granulated sugar at a ratio of 1:1.
 Very simple.

 Lastly, any batter containing maple sugar will caramelize around the edges a little quicker, therefore we recommended to turn the oven temperature down about 25 degrees.